ShieldedLabs/crosslink-deployment/README.md

 # crosslink-deployment

-A "catch all" repository for anything related to the Shielded Labs deployment of Crosslink.
+A "catch all" or top-level repository for anything related to the Shielded Labs deployment of Crosslink.